squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/run-project.md

 sqrl build
 ```

-This will create the static data models in a [DuckDB](https://duckdb.org/) database.
-We call this database the "virtual data environment".
+This will create the static data models in a "local data lake" using [DuckLake](https://ducklake.select/).
+We call this the "virtual data lake".

 :::tip